← All workflows

 Overview

 CaseMark's Amicus Coalition Manager automates the complex coordination required to produce multi-organization amicus curiae briefs for appellate courts.
-From initial intake and position alignment through single-pen drafting, conflict resolution, sign-off tracking, and FRAP-compliant filing, the workflow eliminates the most common coalition failures.
-It ensures every organization is properly listed, every disclosure is complete, and every deadline is met.
+From initial intake and position alignment through conflict resolution, sign-off tracking, and FRAP-compliant disclosure generation, the platform replaces fragmented email chains and spreadsheets with a structured, auditable workflow.
+The result is a filing-ready coalition brief with documented governance at every step.

-Coordinating a coalition amicus brief across a dozen or more organizations is one of the most logistically demanding tasks in appellate practice.
-Lead counsel must juggle conflicting positions, chase sign-offs from multiple authorized signatories, maintain version control across review rounds, and ensure every disclosure and formatting requirement is met—all against an immovable filing deadline.
-A single missed sign-off or incomplete disclosure can derail weeks of work.
+Coordinating a coalition amicus brief across multiple organizations is one of the most logistically demanding tasks in appellate practice.
+Lead counsel must juggle conflicting positions, chase sign-offs from dozens of signatories, ensure no organization is listed without authorization, and produce compliant disclosures—all while managing tight filing deadlines and preventing version chaos across email threads.

 How it works

 1. 1.
-Upload parties' briefs, coalition roster, docket details, and forum rules
+Upload parties' briefs, coalition roster, and forum rules to establish the foundation

 4. 4.
-Export the compliant amicus brief with disclosures, cover formatting, and sign-off documentation
+Export the filing-ready coalition amicus brief with compliant formatting (DOCX, PDF)

 What you get